 To be fair, most primary school kids would be shocked to be accused of cyber bullying.
 They truly believe that what happens between them and their friends online is all in fun and their words are never intended to hurt.
 Children of that age simply don't have enough life experience or good old-fashioned empathy to put themselves in the other person's shoes and imagine what it would feel like to receive an iMessage that says: "Rose, do you grow on poo?"

 Of course, no electronics, no problem.
-The trouble is, with technology progressing, most intermediate and even some primary schools require their students to have access to the internet: be it for research, blogging, or communicating with the teacher and the classmates.
-And, let’s be honest here, schools are not totally to blame.
+The trouble is, with technology progressing, most intermediate and even some primary schools require their students to have access to the internet once they have been able to find the best internet providers in my area: be it for research, blogging, or communicating with the teacher and the classmates.
+And, let's be honest here, schools are not totally to blame.
 Many parents are happy enough to give iPods and tablet computers to their children for Christmas or birthdays.

 Don't get me wrong.
 It's wonderful that our children have access to devices that can answer almost any question on earth, from why is the sky blue to whether the tuatara is a lizard.
 It's great that they can present their learning outcomes using PowerPoint, videos on YouTube, or apps.
 It's fantastic that they can connect with their cousins and grandparents via email and Skype.